python-social-auth/social-app-django/CONTRIBUTING.md

   coding style that is used already.
 * If possible, submit tests to your patch / new feature so it can be tested easily.
 * Assure nothing is broken by running all the tests.
+* Add a meaningful entry to the `CHANGELOG.md` document.

 ## Submit Changes